Edward Clodd: Biography

-Although born in Margate, where his father was captain of a trading brig, the family moved soon afterward to Aldeburgh, his father's ancestors deriving from Parham and Framlingham in Suffolk.
-Born to a Baptist family, his parents wished him to become a minister, but he instead began a career in accountancy and banking, relocating to London in 1855.
+He was born in Margate, son of Edward Clodd, captain of a trading brig, and his wife Susan Parker.
+The family moved soon afterwards to Aldeburgh; his father's ancestors were from Parham and Framlingham in Suffolk.
+In a Baptist family, his parents wished him to become a minister, but he instead began a career in accountancy and banking, relocating to London in 1855.
 He was the only surviving child of seven.
 Edward first worked unpaid for six months at an accountant's office in Cornhill in London when he was 14 years of age.
 He worked for the London Joint Stock Bank from 1872 to 1915, and had residences both in London and Suffolk.
 He married his first wife Eliza Garman, a doctor's daughter in 1862.
 He had eight children with Eliza, though two died when they were young.
-In his old age, he married his secretary, Phyllis Maud Rope (born 1887), who survived him by 27 years.
+In 1914, in his old age, he married his secretary, Phyllis Maud Rope (born 1887).

 Clodd was an early devotee of the work of Charles Darwin and had personal acquaintance with Thomas Huxley and Herbert Spencer.
 He wrote biographies of all three men, and worked to popularise evolution with books like The Childhood of the World and The Story of Creation: A Plain Account of Evolution.

 Clodd was an agnostic and wrote that the Genesis creation narrative of the Bible is similar to other religious myths and should not be read as a literal account.
 He wrote many popular books on evolutionary science.
 He wrote a biography of Thomas Henry Huxley and was a lecturer and populariser of anthropology and evolution.

-He was also a keen folklorist, joining the Folklore Society from 1878, and later becoming its president.
+Clodd was also a keen folklorist, joining the Folklore Society from 1878, and later becoming its president.
 He was a Suffolk Secretary of the Prehistoric Society of East Anglia from 1914 to 1916.
-He was a prominent member and officer of the Omar Khayyam Club or 'O.K.
-Club', and organised the planting of the rose from Omar Khayyam's tomb on to the grave of Edward Fitzgerald at Boulge, Suffolk, at the Centenary gathering.
+He was a prominent member and officer of the Omar Khayyam Club or "O.K.
+Club", and organised the planting of the rose from Omar Khayyam's tomb on to the grave of Edward Fitzgerald at Boulge, Suffolk, at the Centenary gathering.

 Clodd had a talent for friendship, and liked to entertain his friends at literary gatherings in Aldeburgh at his seafront home there, Strafford House, during Whitsuntides.
-Prominent among his literary friends and correspondents were Grant Allen, George Meredith, Thomas Hardy, George Gissing, Edward Fitzgerald, Andrew Lang, Cotter Morison, Samuel Butler, Mary Kingsley and Mrs Lynn Linton; he also knew Sir Henry Thompson, Sir William Huggins, Sir Laurence Gomme, Sir John Rhys, Paul Du Chaillu, Edward Whymper, Alfred Comyn Lyall, York Powell, William Holman Hunt, Sir E. Ray Lankester, H.G.
-Wells and many others as acquaintances.
+Prominent among his literary friends and correspondents were Grant Allen, George Meredith, Thomas Hardy, George Gissing, Edward Fitzgerald, Andrew Lang, Cotter Morison, Samuel Butler, Mary Kingsley and Mrs Lynn Linton; he also knew Sir Henry Thompson, Sir William Huggins, Sir Laurence Gomme, Sir John Rhys, Paul Du Chaillu, Edward Whymper, Alfred Comyn Lyall, York Powell, William Holman Hunt, Sir E. Ray Lankester, H. G. Wells and many others as acquaintances.
 His hospitality and friendship was an important part of the development of their social relations.
 George Gissing's close friendship with Clodd began when he accepted an invitation to a Whitsuntide gathering in Aldeburgh in 1895.

+Edward Clodd died at Strafford House in Aldeburgh, Suffolk on 16 March 1930.